Careers & Internships

 • Alfa Fellowship Program in Russia is a high-level professional development exchange program placing qualified young professionals in work assignments at leading organizations in Russia in the fields of business, economics, journalism, law, and public policy.
 Deadlines in December.

 • Fulbright U.S. Student Program funds a year abroad for individually designed study/research projects or an English Teaching Assistantship.
-UW deadline in September.
+Check the UW Office of Merit Scholarships, Fellowships & Awards page for deadlines.
 US Citizens Only.
 (International students interested in the Fulbright Program must apply through the binational Fulbright Commissions/Foundations or U.S. Embassies.)

 • Presidential Management Fellowship is a flagship federal leadership development program at the entry level for advanced degree candidates.
 In addition to salary and benefits, your 2-year government appointment will provide a fast-paced opportunity to gain experience and develop your talents.
 After successful Program completion and job performance, the PMF may be converted to a permanent position (or, in some limited circumstances a term appointment lasting 1-4 years) in the competitive service.
 Deadlines in September.
 US Citizens Only.